XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

    identifiers and doesn't necessarily require new encapsulation.

 *Note: the term "IETF Network Slice Interworking Identifier" is proposed but requires further discussion.
+The term "handoff" is used sometimes along the document with similar purpose.
+Alignment is needed.
+Todo by documents editors.

 # 5G E2E Network Slice Mapping Procedure

+ToDo: Luis to review section 4.

 This section provides a general procedure of network slice mapping:

 ~~~